Louis Carrogis Carmontelle

-Louis Carrogis Carmontelle (b.
-Paris, 15 August 1717 – d.
-Paris, 26 December 1806) was a French dramatist, painter, architect, set designer, author, and designer of one of the earliest examples of the French landscape garden, Parc Monceau in Paris.
+Louis Carrogis Carmontelle (15 August 1717 – 26 December 1806) was a French dramatist, painter, architect, set designer, author, and designer of one of the earliest examples of the French landscape garden, Parc Monceau in Paris.
 He also invented the transparent, an early ancestor of the magic lantern and motion picture, for viewing moving bands of landscape paintings.

 Biography

-Carmontelle came from a modest background; his father was a bootmaker.
+Carmontelle was born in Paris, and came from a modest background; his father was a bootmaker.
 He studied drawing and geometry, and at the age of twenty three qualified for the title of engineer, and entered the service of the Duc de Chevreuse and the Duc de Luynes at the Château de Dampierre, where he taught drawing and mathematics to the children.

 In 1758, he entered the service of the Comte Pons de Saint-Maurice, governor of the Duc de Chartres and commander of regiment of Orléans-dragons as a topographical engineer.
 In addition to his drawing duties, he wrote farces and tales.
-After 1763 entered into the service of Louis Philippe I, Duke of Orléans as a lecteur, responsible for providing theatrical performances for the family.
+After 1763 he entered into the service of Louis Philippe I, Duke of Orléans as a lecteur, responsible for providing theatrical performances for the family.
 He wrote and directed plays, decorated the scenery and made the costumes.
 In this way he invented a new genre of play, the proverbe dramatique, a scene of light comedy designed to be a point of departure for a theatrical improvisation.
-He also wrote plays for the famous ballerina, Marie-Madeleine Guimard for performance at the private theater of her residence, Pantin.
+He also wrote plays for the famous ballerina, Marie-Madeleine Guimard for performance at the private theatre of her residence, Pantin.